See photo below, The starter motor is under the exhaust manifold of this engine, in the same original location as on the Traction Avant 11D engine.

 Still does, but now on 12 Volts.

-The pictures are from Marktplaats.nl:
+The 3 below pictures are the seller’s ones from Marktplaats.nl:

 After the first inspection it turned out that nothing actually worked.